 Most Melbourne locals will tell you that 48 hours is definitely not enough time to see all of the city’s top attractions.
-But if two days is all you’ve got, then use our handy guide to make it the best weekend possible in Australia’s coffee, culinary, and sporting capital.
+But if two days is all you’ve got, then use our handy Melbourne guide to make it the best weekend possible in Australia’s culinary and culture capital.

 Where to stay

 A fantastic boutique hotel option in Melbourne’s CBD is Alto Hotel on Bourke, which is a leader of the green pack.
 Not only was Alto the first Australian hotel to receive the prestigious EarthCheck Gold Certification, but it’s also Australia’s first carbon neutral hotel.
 It runs 100% on renewable energy, and has its own herb garden and rooftop beehive.

 You can enjoy the fruits of this labour at the onsite restaurant.
 Alto’s accommodation options include queen rooms, as well as studio, one, two and three-bedroom apartments.

 Melbourne is known for its award-winning coffee.
 Start your morning right with a shot from one of these leading CBD cafes: Dukes Coffee Roasters, Everyday Midtown and Industry Beans Lt.
 Collins.
 For a sweet treat, head to Fitzroy where locals and visitors alike line up daily for a flaky bite of pastry from Lune Croissanterie.